Sergey Kozlov, Principal Investigator

 2012-2014 | M. Sc. in Engineering of Materials at National Autonomous University of Mexico |

-Wenrui Ma, Ph.D. student
+Wenrui Ma, Ph.D.
+Student

 My research interest is finding novel catalysts for CO2 utilization to address the climate change problem and increasing energy demand.
 Currently, I employ density functional theory (DFT) simulation to understand the CO2 hydrogenation mechanism on nanocomposite catalysts.

-Email: mawenrui@u.nus.edu, Location: E5-03-39
+Email: mawenrui@u.nus.edu, Office: E5-03-39

 2021-now | Ph.D. at the National University of Singapore |